 - current fears and challenges

 Surveys, interviews, and workshops work best for such purposes.
-One of possible scenarios is to conduct working sessions with 5-10 participants who have certain experience with trading.
+One of the possible scenarios is to conduct working sessions with 5-10 participants who have certain experience with trading.
 The comparison of product functionality and usability journeys with competitor offerings can grant better feedback and understanding of value and user expectations.

 Friendly Platform Navigation